 Book reps and sales teams have been working for many weeks already to make sure the right stores and booksellers know about Adrift and, hopefully, stock it.
 They do their best to make it so that on May 9th, it’s in as many bookstores as possible.
 Sourcebooks reps and sales staff do this in the US, Raincoast Books in Canada, and DK Books in the UK, etc.

 So: book reps.
 One important layer of the publishing/sales world I had no idea about before.
 They work on behalf of publishers.
 They develop an understanding of the interests and needs of the booksellers/stores in their area and then highlight items in the massive catalogues of the publishers they represent that are a match.
 Here’s a good overview.
+(Edited to add this unglamorous overview of the book sales process.)

 Other BC authors at the event also have fabulous fiction books coming out this year - check them out: